WeatheredWords/Misc/Social value permutations.md

-    B inferring A's value from C's judgement that A has value for C B inferring A's value from A's judgement that A has value for B B inferring A's value from A's judgement that C will make the judgement that A has value for C and B B inferring A's value from C's judgement that A has value for B
+    B inferring A's value from C's judgement that A has value for C B inferring A's value from A's judgement that A has value for B B inferring A's value from A's judgement that C will make the judgement that A has value for C & B B inferring A's value from C's judgement that A has value for B

 ## Conclusion